vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 - `PUT /items/{id}`: An inventory system would be pretty useless if you couldn’t change the price or count of any of the items.
 In this case, this endpoint expects a JSON object, containing either the price, count, or both.
 - `DELETE /items/{id}`: Finally, not every product is carried forever.
 You could simply keep the count at zero, but to keep the inventory clean, deleting it from the database will prove to be useful.

 Great!
-With all of the endpoints planned out, we can begin implementation!
+With all of the endpoints planned out, you can begin implementation!

 ## Building the Application